 As if the audience hadn't realised it for the previous 90-odd minutes, the end of the film's final shot is held in freeze-frame for seven seconds with the words "Severely Edited For Television" again amusingly superimposed on top.

-As the YouTube upload ends prematurely, shortly after the end credits have begun, it is currently unknown as to whether the credits have been altered in the television edit.
+As the VHS transfer ends prematurely, it is currently unknown as to whether the credits have been altered in the television edit.
 This may be likely since the main cast's names were already given in the new opening credits.